Reliance Retail acquires sole control of Just Dial; holds 40.98% in local search engine platform

-India's largest retailer Reliance Retail Ventures today said it has taken sole control of Just Dial Limited in accordance with the SEBI Regulations with effect from September 1, 2021.
+India's largest retailer Reliance Retail Ventures today said it has taken sole control of Just Dial Limited in accordance with the SEBI Regulations, with effect from September 1, 2021.
 The Just Dial deal will allow Reliance access to the 25-year-old listings company’s merchant database.

 As per earlier statements, Just Dial founder and CEO VSS Mani will continue to lead Just Dial as MD and CEO.